WilliBoelke/simple-recycler-view-swipe-gestures/README.md

 An easy to use and highly customizable implementation of swipe gestures for an android RecyclerView.

 *	Support for left and right swipes for any RecyclerView
-*	Set Colours as background for each swipe direction
+*	Set colours as background for each swipe direction
-*	Set Icons for each swipe direction
+*	Set icons for each swipe direction
 *	Set texts in addition to icons

 ## 2. Planned

-*	The Actions will be executed only when clicking on the coloured button, which will be schown when swiped, not directly after swiping.
+*	The actions will be executed only when clicking on the coloured button which will be schown when swiped - not directly after swiping.
-*	More then one Action for each swipe direction (several buttons will be displayed)
+*	More then one action for each swipe direction (several buttons will be displayed)

 ## 3. Setup